aaallami/Obli-FW/README.md

 1- To compile the code run:

     ./compile.py -F 40 -P 2199023288321 fw-eval1
-2- To run the code for Shamir secret sharing scheme locally use:
+2- To run the code for Shamir's secret sharing scheme locally use the following:

     Scripts/shamir.sh fw-eval1